This book is also now available in Spanish – click here

 Este libro está también disponible ahora en español – haga clic aquí

 “The Trouble with Scarlett”

-Book Two of the Garden of Allah series
+Book Two in the Hollywood’s Garden of Allah series

 Summer, 1936: Gone with the Wind, Margaret Mitchell’s first novel, takes the world by storm.
 Everyone knows Civil War pictures don’t make a dime, but renegade producer David O. Selznick snaps up the movie rights and suddenly America has just one question: Who will play Scarlett O’Hara?

 When Gwendolyn Brick gets her hands on the book, the clouds part and the angels sing the Hallelujah Chorus.
 Only a real Southern belle can play Scarlett—and didn’t her mama raise her on stories of Sherman’s march and the damned Yankees?
 After years of slinging cigarettes at the Cocoanut Grove, Gwendolyn finds a new calling: to play Scarlett.
 But she’s not the only gal in town with a deep-fried accent.
 She’s going to have to stand out bigger than a hoop skirt at a Twelve Oaks barbeque to win that role.